polystat/odin/README.md

 [(Back to TOC)](#table-of-contents)

-The fourth defect type suported by odin.
+The fourth defect type supported by odin.

 ##### Original Problem Statement